liquidweb/woocommerce-custom-orders-table/CONTRIBUTING.md

 WooCommerce Custom Orders Table extends WooCommerce's own test suite (which uses [the WordPress core testing suite](https://make.wordpress.org/core/handbook/testing/automated-testing/writing-phpunit-tests/)) to provide automated tests for its functionality.

 When submitting pull requests, please include relevant tests for your new features and bug-fixes.
 This helps prevent regressions in future iterations of the plugin, and helps instill confidence in store owners using this to enhance their WooCommerce stores.

+Please note that WooCommerce's `master` branch will occasionally include failing tests, which should *not* be treated as a blocker for merging pull requests on this repo as long as the failing tests are within the "core" test suite **and** the same tests are failing against WooCommerce's `master` branch](https://travis-ci.org/woocommerce/woocommerce).

 #### Test coverage